 Whether posing your horse for an advertisement photo or showing him to prospective buyers, he needs to look his best.
-This horse does not.
-First, the halter's throatlatch is open, and the chain lead shank is incorrectly looped through the bottom and side rings.
-This not only looks sloppy, but it's a safety issue.
-The horse could easily get a front hoof caught in the halter if he stepped forward?at best this could scare him; at worst it could cause him to break a leg.
-In addition, he's filthy (his tail even has hay in it), his forelock is caught in the halter and the ratty lead lying on the ground is also a safety concern.
-This would be a terrible photo to use in an ad for other reasons, too: The horse is standing on a downhill slope, giving the impression he's built downhill.
-His casual leg placement and the fact that he's grazing do not show off his conformation and physical attributes very well at all.
+The horse below does not.
+First, the halter’s throatlatch is open, and the chain lead shank is incorrectly looped through the bottom and side rings.
+This not only looks sloppy, but it’s a safety issue.
+The horse could easily get a front hoof caught in the halter if he stepped forward–at best this could scare him; at worst it could cause him to break a leg.
+In addition, he’s filthy (his tail even has hay in it), his forelock is caught in the halter and the ratty lead lying on the ground is also a safety concern.
+This would be a terrible photo to use in an ad for other reasons, too: The horse is standing on a downhill slope, giving the impression he’s built downhill.
+His casual leg placement and the fact that he’s grazing do not show off his conformation and physical attributes very well at all.
 The busy background is distracting, and the shade makes him seem even dirtier than he is.

-This is how a horse should look in a photo or in front of potential buyers.
-His clean halter is fitted properly, and the workmanlike lead shank is correctly attached to the halter's lower ring.
-The horse's clean white coat practically glows in the sunlight.
+Below is how a horse should look in a photo or in front of potential buyers.
+His clean halter is fitted properly, and the workmanlike lead shank is correctly attached to the halter’s lower ring.
+The horse’s clean white coat practically glows in the sunlight.
 His forelock is not caught in the halter (though for a photo, his mane could be brushed all to the right side), and look at that snowy white tail!
-He's standing on level ground, which shows off his conformation, as does his leg placement?for a photo, this is especially critical.
-The horse's raised head, looking just a little to the camera, shows off his neck and kind, alert expression.
-The pleasing, lush green, uncluttered background makes all of the horse's positive characteristics stand out even more.
+He’s standing on level ground, which shows off his conformation, as does his leg placement–for a photo, this is especially critical.
+The horse’s raised head, looking just a little to the camera, shows off his neck and kind, alert expression.
+The pleasing, lush green, uncluttered background makes all of the horse’s positive characteristics stand out even more.